Appdome/github_build-2secure/README.md

         with:
           APPDOME_API_TOKEN: ${{secrets.APPDOME_API_KEY}}
           TEAM-ID: "Your team id in appdome"
-          APP_FILE: "# none_protected_application can be pass as path/on/repository OR https://download_link"
+          APP_FILE: "# non_protected_application can be pass as path/on/repository OR https://download_link"
           FUSION_SET_ID: "Appdome Fusion Set_Id Android/iOS"
           SIGN_OPTIONS: "SIGN_ON_APPDOME"
           BUILD_WITH_LOGS: true - Optional